Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: Identifiability of a canonical form

 Since operations $(i)$-$(viii)$ only alter the structure of individual blobs, the operations result in the same mixed graph independent of the order in which the blobs are considered.
 Hence, the canonical form of a network is unique.

 The following characterizes those networks whose canonical form matches itself.
-Note that for bloblets in $\BB_2'$, the condition that a bloblet is not in canonical form is, equivalently, that the two hybrids $x_{h_1}, x_{h_2}$ are separated by a leaf, $\dots, x_{h_1}, x_l, x_{h_2}, \dots$, in the induced circular order.
+Note that for 2-, 3- and 4-cycle-free bloblets in $\BB_2'$, the condition that a bloblet is in canonical form is, equivalently, that the two hybrids $x_{h_1}, x_{h_2}$ are not separated by exactly one leaf, $\dots, x_{h_1}, x_l, x_{h_2}, \dots$, in the induced circular order.

 \begin{observation} Let $N$ be a 2-, 3-, and 4-cycle-free semi-directed network from the class $\NN_2$ such that the edge distance between two hybrid nodes in any strictly level-2 blob is not 3.
 Then, $N \cong \canonical{N}$. \end{observation}